c0nstantx/react-boilerplate/README.md

 docker-compose up
 ```

-A *Nodejs* container will start in development mode starts with listeners in the `/src` folder.
+A *Node.js* container will start in development mode starts with listeners in the `/src` folder.
 Also a server at port `3000` starts running for serving the compiled content at [http://localhost:3000/][3].

 You can change port by changing `PORT` environment variable in `docker-compose.yml` along with exposed ports.